xtext/xtext-gradle-plugin/xtext-builder.md

     languages {
       //a language configuration can be very simple, everything has good defaults myDsl {//the language's name
-        //the Setup class to use when creating our language's compiler infrastructure setup = org.example.mydsl.MyDslStandaloneSetup
+        //the Setup class to use when creating the language's compiler infrastructure setup = org.example.mydsl.MyDslStandaloneSetup
       }